-The draft Asset Plan has been developed from a range of key inputs which include the community’s vision Melton City 2041 – The City We Create and engagement with a community panel as part of a deliberative engagement process.
+The draft Asset Plan was developed from a range of key inputs which include the community’s vision Melton City 2041 – The City We Create and engagement with a community panel as part of a deliberative engagement process.
 This is a new way of involving our community in the development of Council’s strategic plans, as prescribed under the Local Government Act 2020.
-Council is now seeking additional community input in the final stage of this Plan’s development specifically in relation to the Asset Management Strategies listed below and on page 10.
-We encourage you to read the draft Plan and share your feedback with us.
+Council then sought additional community input in the final stage of this Plan’s development specifically in relation to the Asset Management Strategies listed below and on page 10.

 The 11 asset management strategies within the draft Asset Plan 2021-2031 that propose how Council will manage and maintain assets are outlined below: